Intellectual Property

 Patents

-If you have developed a new invention that improves the way of doing something and it brings a real benefit, you may have something to patent.
-Patents cover both products and processes.
+If you have developed a new invention that improves the way of doing something and brings a real benefit, you may have something to patent.
+Patents cover both products and processes and play a crucial role in protecting intellectual property rights.
+Our patent lawyers provide expert guidance on patent law, helping businesses safeguard their innovations and maximise their commercial potential.

 Our services

-Our specialists can provide you with strategic assistance in every stage of a patent's lifecycle.
+Our specialist patent solicitors provide strategic assistance at every stage of a patent's lifecycle.
+We support businesses by:

-• Working with patent attorneys to ensure that clients are able to identify quickly if their invention is patentable.
+• Working with patent attorneys to ensure clients quickly determine if their invention is patentable.

-• Drafting patent licence agreements and advising clients on the best ways to exploit patents.
+• Drafting patent licence agreements and advising clients on the best ways to exploit patents within their business models.

-• Assisting clients in resolving patent disputes through alternative dispute resolution mechanisms.
+• Assisting clients in resolving patent disputes through alternative dispute resolution mechanisms or legal proceedings.

-• Acting for claimants and defendants in patent disputes before the High Court and IPEC.
+• Acting for claimants and defendants in patent disputes before the High Court and IPEC, ensuring comprehensive legal representation in complex cases.

 Why choose Foot Anstey?

-The team work regularly with reputable patent attorneys and partner law firms all around the world, meaning our advice is specifically tailored to your target market.
-Through our network, we can reach out quickly to resolve an issue and secure expert advice.
+Our patent law team regularly works with reputable patent attorneys and partner law firms worldwide, ensuring that our advice is tailored to specific markets.
+Through our extensive network, we can quickly reach out provide expert legal support for domestic and international patent matters.

 Key contacts